Garden Calender for the Brisbane region

 September

-Prune shrubs that flowered in winter/spring as they finish.
-This includes natives such as callistemons, grevilleas and even wattles.
+Prune winter/spring flowering shrubs as they finish (see also notes for October.
+Don't forget the natives such as callistemons, grevilleas.
 This not only encourages an attractively shaped dense bush with more flowers next time (and low, where you can see them), but prevents the plant wasting energy on the production on fruit and seeds.

 Some poinsettias (Euphorbia pulcherrima) may still be showing some colour, so leave those until October if you prefer.
-However their relative the Snowflake (Euphorbia leucocephala) should be well and truly finished, so cut back to tidy it up and encourage branching.
+However their relative the Snowflake (Euphorbia leucocephala) should be well and truly finished by now, so cut back (if you haven't already) to control size and shape.

-If you have spring-flowering annuals in, keep up the water and give them a quick boost with a soluble fertiliser to keep them going as long as possible.
-Remove spent flowers to encourage the formation of new ones.
-Annual Flowers and other Bedding Plants
+If you have spring-flowering annuals, keep up the water and supplement nutrition with a soluble fertiliser to keep them producing as long as possible.
+Also remove spent flowers to encourage the formation of new ones. (see also Annual Flowers and other Bedding Plants.)

 The Vegetable Garden

 September is a peak planting month in SEQld if you want to capitalise on the relatively mild conditions of spring and early summer to produce a wide variety of vegetable crops.
-Things will be more difficult when the punishing summer weather really arrives.
+Things will become more difficult in the punishing conditions of mid summer.

 Solanaceous crops: tomatoes, eggplant, capsicums, tamarillo.